natelaclaire/cis338/class-6/1-media-library.md

 Over the course of this week's tutorials, we will explore various ways to upload and select images.
 To start, though, let's use the _Media Library_ directly:

-1. Download the images that I supplied in Brightspace.
+1. Download the images that I supplied in Brightspace and extract the .zip file.
 2. In the _Admin area_, select _Media > Add New Media File_.
 3. This is the _multi-file uploader_.
 Notice that you can drag and drop onto the uploader or click _Select Files_ and choose the files to upload.
 4. There is also a _browser uploader_ that is still supported in case you have trouble with the multi-file uploader.